no2bio/biocitationneeded/README.md

 * `*.md` &mdash; in most cases, the `*.template` files are generated from their corresponding `*.md` markdown files.
 For example, `biodb-wikipedia.template` gets generated from `biodb-wikipedia.md` by `make`.

+* `en2he.csv` &mdash; a tweak to translate citation values ("Compulsory", "No", etc.) and country names to Hebrew.
+If you add new citation values, run `python2 makeen2he.py`: it will create `en2he-new.csv` containing whatever `en2he.csv` had, plus all additional values that were added to `citations.csv`.
+You can then edit the csv file with `soffice` etc. and add Hebrew translations.